mongodb/docs-realm/source/includes/api-details/cpp/manage-files/reduce-file-size-on-launch-description.rst

 - The size of the file on disk
 - How much free space the file contains

-The following example shows setting the conditions to compact a realm if the file is above 100 MB and 50% or less of the space in the realm file is used.
+The following example shows setting the conditions to compact a database file if the file is above 100 MB and 50% or less of the space in the file is used.